 Tooth Eruption-Baby's First Teeth

 A baby's first tooth is a milestone for parents.
 The buds for all of your baby's teeth are formed before birth, and usually begin to erupt by 7-8 months, although it can happen earlier.
-The rate and order of tooth eruption differs from one child to the next.
-Normally the lower middle incisors are the first to emerge, followed by the upper middle incisors.
-By the time a child is three, he or she will have most of their 20 baby teeth.
-The permanent teeth begin to erupt at around age 6, beginning with the molars and incisors.
-Teeth continue to erupt from this time until about age 21, when the third molars(wisdom teeth) have emerged.
+The rate and order of tooth eruption differ from one child to the next.
+Normally, the lower middle incisors are the first to emerge, followed by the upper middle incisors.
+By the time a child is three, he or she will have most of his or her 20 baby teeth.
+The permanent teeth begin to erupt around age 6, starting with the molars and incisors.
+Teeth continue to erupt from this time until about age 21, when the third molars (wisdom teeth) have emerged.
 This gives adults a total of 32 teeth.

-We provide age appropriate Children’s Dentistry including:
+We provide age-appropriate Children’s Dentistry including:

 - Emergency treatment